Heat pumps vs. oil furnace heating: What’s better in 2025?

 Many homes, particularly in the northeast U.S., use oil to heat their homes in the winter.
 Heating oil has been used since the 1800s and is most commonly found in areas that don’t have access to a natural gas connection, but still require substantial heating during the coldest times of year.

-Heating oil can be used as fuel for boilers and furnaces, with a few key differences between the two.
-Oil boilers are usually more efficient, and provide better air quality within a home since they typically use hydronic (water-filled) baseboards to distribute heat.
+Heating oil can be used as fuel for boilers and furnaces.
+Oil boilers are usually more efficient and provide better air quality within a home since they typically use hydronic (water-filled) baseboards to distribute heat.

 However, oil boilers are also larger and more expensive to install, and generally take longer to heat up compared to oil furnaces.
 Oil boilers can also create a higher risk of property damage if you run out of oil or can’t run the heat for an extended period, allowing those water-filled pipes to freeze and burst.

-Oil furnaces are more common in the US, in part because they are easier and less expensive to install and provide heat more quickly compared to boilers.
-On the other hand, oil furnaces are usually less efficient.
+Oil furnaces are more common in the U.S., in part because they are easier and less expensive to install and provide heat faster than boilers—but they're also less efficient.
 And since heat is delivered to the home through hot air blown through ducts, some feel they provide lower air quality and comfort compared to oil boilers.

 All oil-based heating systems require oil to be delivered throughout the heating season to a tank within your home.
-Most tanks are 275 gallons, but are usually limited to 240 gallons of oil for safety.
-At an average outdoor temperature of 32F with the heat in your home set to a comfortable temperature (around 72F), an oil system will typically use about 6.5 gallons in 24 hours.
+Most tanks are 275 gallons, but for safety reasons, they're usually limited to 240 gallons of oil.
+At an average outdoor temperature of 32°F with the heat in your home set to a comfortable temperature (around 72°F), an oil system will typically use about 6.5 gallons in 24 hours.

-In other words, if the average temperature outside is around 32F during the winter, oil systems will need to be refilled about once a month.
+So if the average temperature outside is around 32°F during the winter, oil systems will need to be refilled about once a month.

 Heat pumps and oil heating are proven methods for staying warm throughout the winter.
-But if your heating system needs an upgrade, which of these is right for your home?
+But if your heating system needs an upgrade, which is right for your home?

 We can compare the two based on the cost to install and operate each system, plus maintenance needs during a typical year.
-We’ll use oil furnaces for this comparison, since they are more commonly installed and, like heat pumps, provide heat via forced-air delivery.
+We’ll use oil furnaces for this comparison, since they're more commonly installed and, like heat pumps, provide heat via forced-air delivery.

 Depending on how your home is set up, air-source heat pumps that use existing ducts may be less expensive overall because one outdoor unit is usually enough to heat a typical house.

-For homes that don’t have ducts, ductless mini-split systems can be cheaper to install per unit and can provide multiple zones of temperature control using independent indoor heat exchangers.
+For homes without ducts, ductless mini-split systems can be cheaper to install per unit and can provide multiple zones of temperature control using independent indoor heat exchangers.
 The average cost per zone is $4,780, so larger homes that install three zones or more may see higher overall costs compared to those installing a single air-source system.

 In some cases, particularly in older homes, electrical upgrades to breaker panels or meter connections may be necessary for heat pumps to function properly, which can increase installation costs.